Sauromatum venosum: Description

-This species grows from a tuber, producing an inflorescence with a yellowish spathe covered in large purple spots and a purple spadix.
+This species grows from a corm, producing an inflorescence with a yellowish spathe covered in large purple spots and a purple spadix.
 The green leaf appears after the inflorescence develops.
-It has 9 to 11 leaflets each up to 40 centimeters long borne on a tall petiole.
+It has 9 to 11 pedate leaflets each up to 40 centimeters long borne on a tall petiole.
 The mature flowers emit an odor described as "putrid" and compared to rotting meat.
 The odor is attractive to insects such as flies, which pollinate the plant.
 Like some other aroids it is a thermogenic plant, generating its own heat.

 In cultivation

 This is a readily cultivated plant, popular as an ornamental.
 The Missouri Botanical Garden suggests growing it far away from windows and walkways "where the brief but overpowering odor from the spadices will be found objectionable".